flpm/oak/output/lists/subjects.md

     name: about Entrepreneurship
     title: 'Theme: Entrepreneurship'
     subtitle: Books about entrepreneurship and related topics
-    description: 'I have 2 books about Entrepreneurship in my bookshelf.
+    description: 'I have 2 books about Entrepreneurship in my personal library.

       ### Titles: